Amrit706/zero-waste-logistics/README.md

 ## ✨ Features

 - 🚚 **Dynamic truck location** — simulated in real time, or pulled live from GPS telemetry, never hardcoded
+- 🔌 **Live production database** — connects in real time to a cloud-hosted MySQL instance (Aiven), pulling actual location and demand-history data — not a mock or a local-only demo
+- 📊 **Real demand analytics** — when connected live, waste-volume and request-count KPIs are computed from an actual stored `historical_requests` table via SQL aggregation, not regenerated randomly on each run
 - 🛰️ **Two distance modes** — instant straight-line estimate, or real road-network driving distance (Dijkstra on the actual street graph)
 - 🐜 **Tunable ACO engine** — adjust ants, iterations, evaporation rate, and pheromone/distance weighting live from the sidebar
 - 🗺️ **Live interactive map** — optimized route rendered stop-by-stop with amenity-specific markers
 - 📈 **Optimizer analytics** — convergence curve + naive-route vs. optimized-route comparison
-- 🔌 **MySQL-ready** — flip a toggle to pull real production data instead of the bundled demo dataset
+- 🔐 **Secrets-based auth** — live database credentials are never typed by a visitor or stored in the repo, managed entirely through Streamlit's Secrets manager
-- 🛡️ **Resilient by design** — gracefully falls back to demo data if a DB connection isn't available, instead of crashing
+- 🛡️ **Resilient by design** — gracefully falls back to demo data if a live DB connection isn't available, instead of crashing
+- ⏰ **Always-on demo** — a scheduled GitHub Actions workflow keeps the deployed app pinged and awake, so it's never asleep when someone clicks the link

 ---

 ## 🏗️ Pipeline

 ```
-OpenStreetMap ──▶ MySQL ──▶ KD-Tree (nearest pickups)
+OpenStreetMap ──▶ MySQL (Aiven, cloud-hosted) ──▶ KD-Tree (nearest pickups)
                                     │
                                     ▼
                   Road Network Graph + Dijkstra (real distances)